FFizzZZ/Fizz/Notes/Linux Kernel/Timers and Time Management.md

 ### Timers
 * Timers - sometimes called dynamic timers or kernel timers - are essential for managing the flow of time in kernel code.
 * The kernel runs the timer handler when the current tick count is equal or greater than the specified expiration.
 Typically, timers are run fairly close to their expiration; however, they might be delayed until the first timer tick after their expiration.
-Consequently. timers cannot be used to implement any sort of hard real-time processing.
+Consequently, timers cannot be used to implement any sort of hard real-time processing.
+* To deactivate the timer and wait until a potentially executing handler for the timer exits, use del_timer_sync().
+Unlike del_timer(), del_timer_sync() cannot be used from interrupt context.

 #### Question